$0 Mexico → Canada Express Entry Guide — Quick-Start Checklist

 Best Express Entry Preparation Resource for Mexican IT Professionals and Software Engineers

-The best Express Entry preparation resource for Mexican IT professionals and software engineers is one that covers three things no generic guide addresses: the French bilingual strategy that converts your Spanish fluency into 50 additional CRS points, the correct WES credential submission protocol for Mexican degrees, and the CUSMA professional work permit as a faster entry route for IT roles with a Canadian job offer.
+The best Express Entry preparation resource for Mexican IT professionals and software engineers is one that covers three things no generic guide addresses: the French bilingual strategy that converts your Spanish fluency into up to 50 additional CRS points, the correct WES credential submission protocol for Mexican degrees, and the CUSMA professional work permit as a faster entry route for IT roles with a Canadian job offer.
 For a Mexican software engineer with a Licenciatura, three years of experience in a NOC 21232 role, and a CLB 9 IELTS score, the IRCC CRS calculator returns approximately 450–470 points.
-General all-program Express Entry draws in 2024 required 524–546.
+General all-program Express Entry draws have been compared at 520+.
 The gap is not closable by "improving English further" — CLB 9 is already near maximum, and additional points require years of additional experience.
 The path that closes 50–70 points in 8–12 months is the French bilingual strategy, and it is uniquely accessible to Spanish speakers because of the shared linguistic roots between Spanish and French.
 No generic Express Entry guide explains this in detail for Mexican applicants because no generic guide is written for native Spanish speakers.

 Preparation Resources Compared